 With proper treatment and the determination to continue nursing, breastfeeding can continue as planned!

 Note: I am not a doctor and do NOT give medical advice.
-Consult with your doctor before taking ANY medications.
-This article is intended to be for informational purposes only.
+Consult with your healthcare provider before taking ANY medications.
+This article is for informational purposes only.

 Thrush is a yeast (also known as fungal) infection caused by a fungus called Candida Albicans.
 This yeast loves to grow in places that are dark, warm, and moist like your breast pads.